We sort your Self Assessment for you. £169, all in.

 Read more in our guide to gifting property.

-How do I pay CGT for gifted property?
+How do I pay CGT on gifted property?

-However, starting from April 2020, all UK tax residents who gifted property and were liable for CGT had to use only the Real Time Capital Gains Tax Service.
+However, starting from April 2020, all UK tax residents who gifted property and were liable for capital gains tax (CGT) had to use only the Real-Time Capital Gains Tax Service.

 What this means: